department-of-veterans-affairs/va.gov-team/products/va-mobile-app/discovery-sprint/README.md

 # Background
-In late February of 2020, a 4-week discovery sprint kicked off to explore the questions of **whether** and **how** the VA should build a mobile app.
+In late February of 2020, a four-week discovery sprint kicked off to explore three basic questions related to whether and how the VA should build a mobile app.

-The question of **whether** the VA should build a mobile app focused on *Veteran Desirability* and user research to determine whether Veterans would actually want or use an app.
+The questions of **what** the VA would build and **why** the VA should build a mobile app focused on *Veteran Desirability* and user research to determine whether Veterans would actually want or use an app.

 The question of **how** the VA should build a mobile app focused on *Technical Feasibility* research and experimentation to determine how the VA could build an app given the systems and technologies that exist at VA today.